Humalog Mechanism Explained (No Medical Degree Required)

 Humalog at a glance:

 If you've ever wondered why Humalog makes you feel a particular way — or why a missed dose has the consequences it does — the answer is in the mechanism.
-Insulin and its analogs replace or supplement endogenous insulin secretion, lowering blood glucose by promoting cellular glucose uptake and inhibiting hepatic glucose production.
+Insulin lispro has two amino-acid substitutions that prevent dimer formation, accelerating absorption from the injection site.

 The Receptor Target